-- Transparent benches are arranged arounds the Islamic Arts room and may be a hazard.
+- Transparent benches are arranged arounds the Islamic Arts room and may constitute a hazard.

-- La Petite Galerie includes a guide trail, a specific tactile book, a downloadable audio-guided path and samples of materials to discover during the visit.
+- La Petite Galerie includes a guide trail, a specific tactile book, a downloadable audio-guided path and various material samples available during the visit.

 - The museum offers tours in French sign language (LSF) by deaf tour guides.